-WiGig is a new Wi-Fi standard that will lead to significantly faster wireless internet connections for smartphones, laptops, and more.
+WiGig a super-fast Wi-Fi standard that can produce significantly faster wireless connections for smartphones, laptops, and more.

 What is WiGig?

-WiGig is a new wireless connection standard that also operates under the 802.11ad moniker.
+WiGig is a wireless connection standard that also operates under the 802.11ad moniker.
+It’s also informally known as Wireless AD.
 WiGig’s name stems from its origins with the Wireless Gigabit Alliance, a trade alliance that was subsumed by the aforementioned Wi-Fi Alliance in 2013.

-WiGig will act as a complement to existing Wi-Fi rather than a replacement for it, and will provide extremely fast, low-latency wireless internet connectivity under certain circumstances.
+WiGig acts as a complement to existing Wi-Fi rather than a replacement for it, and provides extremely fast, low-latency wireless internet connectivity under certain circumstances.

 How does it work?